 The system features a diverter valve with suction tube to draw non-toxic RV water system antifreeze into the waterlines.
 There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
-This feature is located near the water pump in the water center or utility compartment.

 Leave bypass valve handle in NORMAL FLOW position if draining water and blowing out waterlines.
 Place in BYPASS position ONLY when using antifreeze in waterlines.